Python

 The provided DUELink Python library allows a full standard Python program to access the physical world.

 We assume that you are already familiar with Python and your development machine is already setup to build and run Python programs.
+Start a new project with a simple line of code to test that the project is running.

 print("Hello DUELink!")

-We now need to install the DUELink Python library using pip install DUELink (or python -m pip install duelink).
+You now need to install the DUELink Python library using pip install DUELink (or python -m pip install duelink).
 You may also upgrade the libraries using pip install --upgrade DUELink.
 The DUELink package will also install all required dependencies.

 The DUELink python library requires pySerial, which may require an admin access to install.

-Our first program will blink the on-board status LED on a tethered module, on for 200ms then it shuts off for 800ms, and does this 20 times.
+The first program will blink the on-board status LED on a tethered module, on for 200ms then it shuts off for 800ms, and does this 20 times.

 from DUELink.DUELinkController import DUELinkController